Infineon/mtb-example-ota-https/README.md

 10. Edit the *\<OTA Application>/scripts/ota_update.json* file to modify the value of `Version` to `1.1.0`.

 11. The OTA application now finds the updated job document, downloads the new image, and places it in the secondary slot.
 Once the download is complete, a soft reset is issued.
 The MCUboot bootloader starts the image upgrade process.
+It will take approximately 15-20 minutes.

-    **Figure 3.
+    **Figure 5.
 Image download**

     ![](images/downloading_new_image.png)

-12. After the image upgrade is successfully completed, observe that the user LED is now blinking at 10 Hz.
+12. After the image upgrade is successfully completed, observe that the user LED is now blinking at 5 Hz.

 13. To test the revert feature of MCUboot, send a bad image as the v1.2.0 OTA update.
 The bad image used in this example is an infinite loop.
 The watchdog timer will reset the bad image and upon reboot, MCUboot will revert the primary image back to v1.1.0 good image.
 Edit *\<OTA Application>/Makefile* and add `TEST_REVERT` to the `Defines` variable as shown: